Developments in Same-Sex Marriage Law

 One major question that is still left undecided is whether a same sex couple that enters into some sort of legal relationship in their home state will be legally recognized in other states that do not have similar laws.
 The United States Constitution requires each state to give authority and weight to the laws of every other state under the "full faith and credit" clause, which would lead one to think that a same sex marriage in Connecticut would still be valid in Texas.
-However, the federal Defense of Marriage Act (DOMA), which was passed in 1996, undercuts this policy in situations regarding same sex legal relationships.
+The federal Defense of Marriage Act (DOMA), passed in 1996, undercut this policy in situations regarding same sex legal relationships.

 Here are a few websites that contain additional information regarding the status of same sex marriages around the nation:

 - Freedom to Marry

 - Yes on 8, Protect Marriage

 For your reference, here is a chronological history of many same-sex marriage judicial decisions:

 Baker v.
 Nelson (Minnesota, 1971) - A gay couple argued that because the language in the Minnesota statute did not include language of sex-specific marriage, this showed the intent of the legislature to legalize same sex marriage.
 The couple also included arguments that denying them the opportunity to marry constituted a violation of due process and equal protection under the Constitution.
 The court ruled that it could not rule for the couple because there was no legal weight in the case law supporting their position.

 Jones v.
 Hallahan (Kentucky, 1973) - A lesbian couple went to court after they were denied a marriage license.
 The couple argued that this denial was a violation of the constitutional rights to marry, associate and freely exercise their religion.
 The court decided against the couple without addressing their constitutional arguments and simply stated that the union of two women is not a marriage.